fpoon777/dali_api_challenge/README.md

 1. To start, call `npm install --legacy-peer-deps`
 2. To run, call `npm start`

+## Website:
+The website is hosted by github pages at: `https://fpoon777.github.io/dali_api_challenge`

 ## Tips
 * There is a 500 requests limit for the real estate API.
 * TomTom has a daily requests limit of 5000.